r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       that situation we instruct our script to writte the text files containing the obfuscated syscall's before further head using certutil to decode them.

-      REMARK: If the local var can't be accessed from cmd, setX syscall R2V0LURhdGUK
+      REMARK: If the local var can't be accessed from cmd, setX syscall=R2V0LURhdGUK

 <br />